 - Unified campaign tracking across different device-specific destinations

-QR Codes should do more than redirect—they should recognize your customers’ devices and deliver content that feels made for them.
+Besides redirecting, QR Codes must recognize your customers’ devices and deliver content that feels made for them.

-With Uniqode’s device-specific Smart QR Codes, you can transform generic QR Code journeys into platform-optimized experiences that adapt to users in real-time.
+With Uniqode’s device-specific Smart QR Codes, you can transform generic QR Code journeys into optimized experiences that adapt to users in real time.

 With bulk generation capabilities via 4000+ integrations and APIs, you can scale your device-specific QR Codes to match your business needs.